arangodb-foxx/service-swagger/README.md

 Note that apps can be mounted inside of each other, so if you want to make documentation for an app mounted at `/my-foxx-app` available on a sub-path, you could mount this app at `/my-foxx-app/docs`.

+**Warning**: as of ArangoDB 2.6 it is possible to mount API documentation directly inside an app using the *apiDocumentation* controller method, eliminating the use case this app was created for.
+You can still use this app if you want to mount the documentation of a third-party app without writing any code, of course.

 ## Configuration

-This app has the following configuration opReverb Technologies, Inc.tion:
+This app has the following configuration option:

 * *appPath*: Mount point of the app for which documentation will be generated.
 Example: `/_admin/aardvark`.